 CRA's "Nine Main Reflexes" More detailed picture.

 Versendaal's textbook Contact Reflex Analysis and Designed Clinical Nutrition contains reflex charts, testing instructions, and lists of recommended supplements. for both humans and animals .
-A flyer for practitioners calls it "a reference manual for over 1,000 syndromes and their treatments."
-However, a flyer for patients stated:
+A flier for practitioners calls it "a reference manual for over 1,000 syndromes and their treatments."
+However, a flier for patients stated: